ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Who will use it:

 : Power plants and other systems that need to assert their current state, but which can not accept any inputs from the outside.
-The corollory system is a black-box (such as in an aircraft), which needs to log the state of a system, but which can never initiate a handshake.
+The corollary system is a black-box (such as in an aircraft), which needs to log the state of a system, but which can never initiate a handshake.